 Injected Vitamin D usually lasts for around 6 months and it is especially effective for children who hate consuming oral medicine.

-It is also possible for the doctor to recommend a calcium and phosphorus supplement.
+It is also possible for the doctor to recommend calcium and phosphorus vitamin d supplementation or other vitamin D supplements.
 You must follow the treatment guidelines properly to reverse Vitamin D deficiency.